Orange-OpenSource/fiware-cepheus/doc/cep/mapping.md

 ### Type is mandatory

-All events must have a given type (an Event type) that define a strict set of typed attributes.
+All events must have a given **unique** type (an Event type) that define a strict set of typed attributes.
 Event types must be declared before any event can be processed by the CEP engine.

 Based on this strong requirement, the fiware-cepheus implementation **requires** the updates made by